enzo-cora/component-creator-cli/README.md

 | `componentWorkDir` .`extensionWorkDir` | `string` | **Optional**.
 Exention of component working directory.
 Should be relative to `rootWorkDir`  |

-Use the "`componentWorkDir`" property as **object** when working with subdomains and want to create your components in different subdomains [like ewample 3](#example-3--use-componentworkdir-config-property-as-object) with  "`--subdomain`" option.
+Use the "`componentWorkDir`" property as **object** when working with subdomains and want to create your components in different subdomains [like example 3](#example-3--use-componentworkdir-config-property-as-object) with  "`--subdomain`" option.

 # Examples
 - In all the examples we will create a component from this '*repository*' template